 - Players are placed into age categories according to what age they will be by December 31 of the current calendar year.

 Q: What levels of hockey are available?
 What are the differences between the levels, and what are the benefits of each one?

-- Most Spring/Summer Tournament Operators offer three levels of play in any given age category: House/Local League, AE, A, AA, AAA, Elite but Operators can adjust levels to suit the tournament they are operating.
+- Most Spring/Summer Tournament Operators offer three levels of play in any given age category: House/Local League, AE, A, AA, AAA, and Elite, but Operators can adjust levels to suit the tournament they are operating.

 - House League hockey is a recreational level of play.
 House League players are almost always given equal ice time regardless of skill or talent.

-- Rep (Representative) hockey(A, AA, AA, Elite) is the highest caliber of minor hockey available in any given Company.
-Rep teams typically have 11 to 15 players who represent the more skilled and talented players in their age group.
+- Rep (Representative) hockey(A, AA, AA, Elite) is the highest calibre of minor hockey available in any company.
+Rep teams typically have 11 to 15 players representing the more skilled and talented players in their age group.

-- The way Spring/Summer teams are chosen is the teams/organizations choice.
-Some may choose to run Tryouts, other may choose their teams based on knowledge of players or referrals from trusted sources.
-Because of the Spring/Summer nature NASHA cannot direct teams on how to proceed.
-NASHA is not in position to dictate procedures to Spring/Summer programs.
-Head coaches on AE and Rep teams have the exclusive right to decide which players will be offered spots on their teams
+- The way Spring/Summer teams are chosen is the teams/organization’s choice.
+Some may run Tryouts, and others may choose their teams based on knowledge of players or referrals from trusted sources.
+Because of the Spring/Summer nature, NASHA cannot direct teams on how to proceed.
+NASHA is not in a position to dictate procedures for Spring/Summer programs.
+Head coaches on AE and Rep teams have the exclusive right to decide which players will be offered spots on their teams.

-- When evaluating potential players, AE and Rep coaches typically look for a certain set of attributes:
+- When evaluating potential players, AE and Rep coaches typically look for a specific set of attributes: